bfad/rope/docs/source/user_guide/create_and_run.rst

 directory in your home folder.
 That new directory will contain the basic file and directory layout for your Rope application.

+Project Directory Layout
+^^^^^^^^^^^^^^^^^^^^^^^^
+Rope is meant to be very flexible, so it's default folder structure doesn't try and impose any architectural model on your project.
+Below is a list of the folders that are created and a description of what they are used for.

+lasso_home/
+   This is the Lasso instance home folder for your application.
+When you run the built-in web server, it sets this as your LASSO9_HOME environment variable.

+views/
+   This is a special folder used with ``rope->include`` that allows for it to be the default root instead of your webroot.
+This allows your webroot to contain no Lasso code if you desire.

+webapp/
+   This is the directory where you will probably keep all your business logic.
+   This folder is actually symbolically linked as the LassoStartup folder in the lasso_home directory.

+webroot/
+   This is the webroot for your web application.
+Stick all your javascript, css, and other assets in here.

 Running the Built-in Web Server
 -------------------------------